ab41j1t4000/Project-Ordis/DOD.md

 **Why it matters:**
 Without continuity, there is no identity.
 Persistence creates the sense of a stable, ongoing self.

+**Philosophical question reduced to engineering:**
+“What is a self?” → A memory + a stable identity that continues across time.

 **How we’re doing it:**
 By storing Ordis’ memories and identity in a place that doesn’t vanish when it shuts down.